smf-steve/parse_options/MUSING.md

 # Next Steps/Work
   1. muse some more
-  1. finish working on fictitious, an examplar for using getopts
+  1. finish working on fictitious, an exemplar for using getopts
-  1. create a version of fictitious, as an examplar for using getopt
+  1. create a version of fictitious, as an exemplar for using getopt
   1. reframe parse_option to be self_example.bash
      - use lessons learns to couch the program similar to the use of getopts/getopt
-  1. create TDB specification for man git
+  1. create TBD specification for man git
   -
   1. Of course continually cleanup and document